learn-the-web/topics/modular-typography/index.md

 **[Check out Typografier](http://typografier.web-dev.tools)**, a tool I created for myself to generate the code for a responsive, modular type system.

+*Typografier uses a slightly different `line-height` calculation than above that creates incremental line-heights that look better at bigger font sizes.*

 ### Pre-built modular type frameworks

 There’s lots of prototyping frameworks online that come setup with a themes, grids, type systems, and components to help you create a quick website.